Narrative 1

 Story:

-In the middle of the story, Tim is now alone with the dog Fred.
+Tim is now alone with the dog.
 Tim rests the dog on the ground and watches as the dog explores his house.
 Tim continues to follow the dog.
 As the dog enters the living room, it begins to speed up.
 Tim picks up his pace as well.
 The dog starts heading towards the open side door.
 Tims stomach drops, and his eyes open wide.
 He begins to run at the door, hoping to close it before Fred reaches it.
-During Tims effort to reach the door, he hits a coffee table and knocks over his face.
+During Tims effort to reach the door, he hits a coffee table and trips.
 Tim looks back up, and the dog is out the door.
 Tims mouth opens wide in shock, he begins to panic and starts running after the dog.
 The dog runs through the backyard, in the neighborhood, and towards downtown.
 Tim chases after Fred.
 The dog is fast and Tim is putting in all his effort to keep up.
 Fred enters downtown and runs towards the library where Laura is being tutored.
 Tim begins to freak out.
-Tim tries to run fast, hoping to catch up to Fred before he reaches the library and possibly gets Laura’s attention.
+He tries to run fast, hoping to catch up to Fred before he reaches the library and possibly gets Laura’s attention.
 Fred runs past the window of the library where Laura is, and moments later so does Tim.
 Tim glances in the window quickly, checking to see if Laura saw them.
 Tim continues to run after Fred, hoping to get control of him.
 Moments later Tim finds Fred rolling in a pile of leaves and mud.
 Tim reaches down while Fred is distracted and grabs him.
 Tim glaces back into the library and sees Laura beginning to back up.
 Tim panics.
 He starts to run back home with the dirty dog in his hands.
 He goes as fast as he can, hoping to make it back before Laura.
 They pass through downtown, the neighborhood, and return back to the driveway of Tims house.

 In the end of the story, Tim carries Fred through the backyard and the open side door.
 They get inside, and Fred closes the door to prevent Fred from running away again.
 Tim takes a deep breath, relieved to have Fred back inside.
 With Fred still in Tim’s arms, Tim’s eyes are drawn to the bathroom.
 He begins to hurry towards the bathtub in the hope to clean up Fred before Laura returns.
 Before stepping into the bathroom, the doorbell rings.
 Tim pauses.
 He walks towards the door with muddy Fred, and opens it.
 Laura is standing there.
 Fred stands there with the dog and raises his shoulders and smiles, almost laughing.
 Laura begins to laugh at them.
 At this moment they are bonding over the state of Fred and Tim b feels relieved that Laura isn’t upset.
 They continue to smile and laugh.
 The End!